bmorledge-hampton19/mutperiod/README.md

 For data counted in a radius encompassing several nucleosomes (1000 bp), periodicities are examined between 50 and 250.
 In both of the above cases, an oversampling factor of 100 is used.

-Once the maximum power periodicity has been found, a signal-to-noise ratio is obtained by dividng the maximum power by the median of all powers not within 0.5 units of the maximum power peak.
+Once the maximum power periodicity has been found, a signal-to-noise ratio is obtained by dividing the maximum power by the median of all powers not within 0.5 units of the maximum power peak.

+If multiple files containing nucleosome mutation counts are submitted for analysis, the files can be stratified into two groups through the dialog invoked by the above terminal command.
+This dialog (shown below) allows you to form two separate groups based on characteristics like normalization method, nucleosome radius, and cohort designations.
+nucperiod uses a Wilcoxon Rank Sum Test to determine if the mean SNR is significantly different between the two groups.
+\[Image of group selection dialog here\]

+The results of the periodicity analysis can be stored as either a .rda or .tsv formatted file.
+However, please note that the .rda format is preferred when generating figures using nucperiod.

 ***
 ## Interpreting Results